MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-a-code-signing-certificate.md

 Once the certificate authority has verified your contact information and your certificate purchase is approved, follow their directions to retrieve the certificate.

 > [!NOTE]
-> You must use the same computer and browser to retrieve your certificate.
+> You must use the same computer and browser to buy and retrieve your certificate.

 ## Step 4: Add the certificates to your account on Partner Center